scitran/client/Installation.md

 ### Matlab toolbox Add-Ons toolbox

 The SDK is installed as a Matlab toolbox managed using their 'Add-Ons' methods.
-The installation is done once, and you can do the installation with the scitran function
+You can do the installation with the scitran function

     stFlywheelSDK('install');